khmelnitskiianton/HashTable/README.md

 I check time of running stress test with `__rdtsc()`

-First time of stress test - 1068867215 ticks
+First time of stress test - 1464801878 ticks

 ### Optimization

 0. **Inline Optimization:**

 > Ticks aren't fixed because cpu frequency isn't constant.
-That's why I have deviation $\pm 2\%$
+That's why I have deviation $\pm 2$ %

 First I decide to make search functions inline because this functions are called everytime but its body small, thats why it waste time only on calling.
-So I put this functions in headers and use `inline __attribute__((always_inline))`
+So I put this functions in headers and use `inline`

 > [GCC](https://microsin.net/programming/avr/gcc-inline-functions.html) does not embed any functions when optimization is not being done, except if you specify the always_inline attribute for the function `inline __attribute__((always_inline))`.
 That's why if you work with -O0 GCC will not done insertion  with only `inline` (I find out it in profilier).

-New time of stress test - 1044157965 ticks.
+New time of stress test - 1440749854 ticks.
 No boost on `-O3` because on this level of optimization it makes functions inlined itself.

 1. **Hash Optimization:**